 Queen Elizabeth trained as a mechanic

 The most famous royal in the world, Queen Elizabeth II, is quite busy for a nonagenarian.
 “Cabbage,” as she is affectionately called by her husband, attends numerous engagements entertaining heads of state, having palace parties, taking diplomatic trips, and more, Business Insider reports.
-Queen Elizabeth attended 385 engagements in 2016.
-And this 91-year-old keeps on going.
-Royal commentator Richard Fitzwilliams told Express.co.uk last year: “She [the Queen] and the Duke of Edinburgh, at 90 and 95 respectively, are unique in over 1,000 years of monarchy and their dedication to duty, and their commitment continues as it has in previous years.
+Queen Elizabeth attended 283 engagements in 2018.
+And this 93-year-old keeps on going.
+Royal commentator Richard Fitzwilliams told Express.co.uk in 2016: “She [the Queen] and the Duke of Edinburgh are unique in over 1,000 years of monarchy and their dedication to duty, and their commitment continues as it has in previous years.
 So does their robust health, which permits them to undertake so many duties.”
 There’s no time for knitting in a rocking chair for this great-grandmother who has taken her duty as queen seriously for 65 years, this past June marking her Sapphire Jubilee.
 But even before she was crowned, Elizabeth pulled her weight for her country.
-During World War II, the then 18-year-old princess joined the Women’s Auxiliary Territorial Service and, according to History.com, clipped on her tool belt to get down and dirty as a mechanic and truck driver for the military.
+During World War II, the then-18-year-old princess joined the Women’s Auxiliary Territorial Service and, according to History.com, clipped on her tool belt to get down and dirty as a mechanic and truck driver for the military.
 The Queen is the only living head of state who served in WWII and remains the only female member of the royal family to serve in the armed forces.
 Here is how much the British royal family is actually worth.